Warning:

 6. Use this transfer case mode only when towing your vehicle.

-Warning: If the transfer case is in neutral, your vehicle may roll even if the automatic transmission selector is in the P position (Parking).
-You or others may be seriously injured.
-Make sure the parking brake is engaged before shifting the transfer case into neutral.
+Warning: If neutral is turned on in the transfer case, your car may roll even if the automatic transmission selector is in the P (Parking) position.
+You or other people may be seriously injured.
+Make sure the parking brake is set before shifting the transfer case into neutral.

-7. When the ignition is turned on, all the indicators located around the transfer case operating mode switch will light up for a short time, and then the indicator corresponding to the mode enabled in the transfer case will remain on.
+7. When the ignition is turned on, all indicators located around the transfer case operating mode switch will light up for a short time, and then the indicator corresponding to the mode turned on in the transfer case will remain lit.
 If these indicators do not light up when the ignition is turned on, you must contact a service station.
-Turn the switch to the position corresponding to the desired operating mode of the transfer case.
+Turn the switch to the position corresponding to the desired transfer case operating mode.

-8. During the switching process, the indicator will flash, and when the switching is completed, it will light up continuously.
+8. During the switching process, the indicator will flash and when the switching is complete, it will light up continuously.

-9. If the transfer case cannot make the required shift, it will return to its previous mode.
+9. If the transfer case cannot perform the required shift, it will return to its previous mode.

-10. If a malfunction occurs in the all-wheel drive system, the all-wheel drive system malfunction indicator will light up on the instrument panel.
+10. If a malfunction of the all-wheel drive system occurs, the all-wheel drive system malfunction indicator will light up on the instrument panel.

-11. To turn on or off the low-level all-wheel drive mode, the ignition must be turned on and the vehicle must be stationary or moving at a speed of no more than 3.2 km/h (it is preferable that it moves at a speed of 1 to 3 km/h), and the automatic transmission selector must be in position N (Neutral).
+11. To engage or disengage the all-wheel drive mode with a low gear, the ignition must be on, the car must be stationary or moving at a speed of no more than 3.2 km/h (it is preferable that it moves at a speed of 1 to 3 km/h), and the automatic transmission selector must be in position N (Neutral).

-12. Turn the switch to the position corresponding to the desired operating mode of the transfer case.
-During the switching process, the indicator will flash, and when the switching is completed, it will light up continuously.
+12. Turn the switch to the position corresponding to the desired transfer case operating mode.
+During the switching process, the indicator will flash and when the switching is complete, it will light up continuously.

-13. If you attempt to engage or disengage Low 4WD while the vehicle is in a driving gear and/or the vehicle is moving too fast, the indicator will flash for 30 seconds and the shift will not occur until the vehicle speed will drop to less than 3 km/h and the automatic transmission will not be engaged in N·mode (neutral).
+13. If you attempt to engage or disengage the 4WD Low range mode while the transmission is in a drive gear and/or the vehicle is moving too fast, the indicator will flash for 30 seconds and the shift will not be performed until the vehicle speed is reduced to less than 3 km/h and the automatic transmission is in N (neutral).

-14. If the transfer case cannot make the required shift within 30 seconds, it will return to its previous mode.
+14. If the transfer case cannot perform the required shift within 30 seconds, it will return to its previous mode.

-15. To switch the transfer case to N·mode (Neutral) for towing a car:
+15. To shift the transfer case into N (Neutral) mode for towing the vehicle:

 b) Move the automatic transmission selector lever to position N (Neutral).

-With) Switch the transfer case into rear wheel drive mode.
+c) Engage the transfer case in rear wheel drive mode.

-d) Turn the transfer case switch so that it passes through the low-range four-wheel drive position and hold it in this position for at least ten seconds.
-When the transfer case switches to "neutral", the transfer case neutral indicator will light up.
+d) Turn the transfer case switch so that it passes through the low range 4WD position and hold it in this position for at least ten seconds.
+When the transfer case is in neutral, the transfer case neutral indicator will come on.

-e) Move the automatic transmission selector lever to position R (Reverse) for one second, then move it to position D (Forward movement) also for one second.
+e) Move the automatic transmission selector lever to position R (Reverse) for one second, then move it to position D (Moving forward) also for one second.

-f) Turn the key to the accessory power position.
+f) Turn the key to the auxiliary power position.

-g) Move the automatic transmission selector lever to position P (Parking).
+g) Move the automatic transmission selector lever to position P (Park).

-h) Turn the ignition key to the LOCK position (Lock).
+h) Turn the ignition key to the LOCK position (Blocking).

-16. To switch the transfer case from N·mode (Neutral):
+16. To shift the transfer case from N (Neutral) mode:

 b) Turn on the ignition, but do not start the engine.

-d) Turn the switch to the position corresponding to the desired operating mode of the transfer case.
+d) Turn the switch to the position corresponding to the desired transfer case operating mode.

-When the transfer case switches from mode "neutral", the transfer case neutral indicator will go out.
+When the transfer case shifts out of neutral, the transfer case neutral indicator will go out.

 e) Release the parking brake lever.

-f) Start the engine and move the automatic transmission selector lever to the desired position.
+f) Start the engine and move the automatic transmission selector lever to the required position.

 About this guide